AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
 remotect = ct3                      ; use courtesy tone 3
 ```

+See the [Courtesy Tones](../adv-topics/courtesytones.md) page for more information on defining telemetry tones.

 ### remote_inact_timeout=
 This option specifies the amount of time without keying from the link, before the link is determined to be inactive.
 Set to `0` to disable timeout.